petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 website, but it worked for my purposes - I became more familiar with the Terminal, text editing, AWS S3, domain names, etc.

-Welp, first blog post down.
+Welp, first post down.
 Here's to what's next!

 <style>
   svg {